-Annex E Standard "No Supply Codes" to be endorsed on FP10DT
+Annex E - Standard "No Supply Codes" to be endorsed on FP10DT

-Where a pharmacy has received a referral from NHS 111 but has not supplied one or more of the items requested by the patient, the pharmacist should record the name of the item requested as set out in 3.6.2 of the service specification and endorse the reason for no supply, using the standard codes set out below.
+Where a pharmacy has received a referral but has not supplied one or more of the items requested by the patient, the pharmacist must record the name of the item requested as set out in 3.6.2 of the service specification and endorse the reason for no supply, using the standard codes set out below.

 Reason supply was not made Standard No-Supply Code to be endorsed on FP10DT

 Item not able to be supplied under NoSupp A

 emergency supply regulations (e.g.

 Schedule 1,2 or 3 Controlled Drug)

-EPS prescription dispensed for NoSupp B
+EPS prescription dispensed for patient NoSupp B

-patient

-Pharmacist determined that supply NoSupp C
+Pharmacist determined that supply not NoSupp C

-not necessary (e.g. not clinically
+necessary (e.g. not clinically

 appropriate; concern about abuse of

 service

 Item not in stock.
 NoSupp D

-Patient /Patient's representative did NoSupp E
+Patient /Patient's representative did not NoSupp E

-not make contact and pharmacy
+make contact and pharmacy unable to

-unable to make contact.
+make contact.

 Patient bought the item NoSupp F

 Other NoSupp G